How to Implement AI in Your Business: Complete Guide

 Upgrade IT infrastructure.
 Examine whether your IT service needs a redesign in order to accommodate it to AI-driven solutions.

 Choose one segment as a testing ground.
 Consider starting from one single segment of your business.
-Remember it is easier to fail with a «boil the ocean» project than with a smaller idea when it goes about AI.
+Remember it is easier to fail with a «boil the ocean» project than with a smaller idea when it goes about artificial technology.

 Segmentation